The Best French Fruit Tart Recipe

 - Preheat oven to 375 degrees.

-- On a floured surface roll dough into 1/8 inch thick circle, large enough to hang slightly over the sides of a 10-inch tart pan with removable bottom.
+- On a floured surface roll dough into 1/8 inch thick circle, large enough to hang slightly over the sides of a 10-inch tart pan with removable bottom that has been sprayed with a non-stick cooking spray.

 - Cut off excess dough with a sharp knife.